denis-stepanov/advent/README.md

 $
 ```

 On laptops and alike, by default, the sound source used is a built-in mike (hiding behind `alsa_input.pci-0000_00_1b.0.analog-stereo` here).
-We need to switch the default to the speaker monitor (the exact label in your case may be different):
+We need to switch the default to the speaker monitor (the exact label in your case may be different, but the `.monitor` part is important):

 ```
 $ pactl set-default-source alsa_output.pci-0000_00_1b.0.analog-stereo.monitor